jadsonfreire/Nails-Portuguese-Version-Traduzido-para-l-ngua-portuguesa-/README.md

 ## A new form of bibliometric analysis – Nails (Network Analysis Interface for Literature Studies): Essential procedures for Brazilian researchers

-by: Freire-Silva, J., Miranda, R. Q and Candeias, A.L.B.
+by: Jadson Freire-Silva., Rodrigo de Queiroga Miranda and Ana Lúcia Bezerra Candeias

 From the article submited in the Brazilian Journal of the Environment